The Secret Agent's Guide to Dominating Business Intelligence

 Chapter 5: Measuring Success - The ROI of Your Intelligence Operation

 At this point, you might be thinking, “This all sounds great, but how do I know if it’s actually working?”
-Excellent question, dear reader.
+Good question.
 After all, even James Bond has to justify his expense reports to M.

 The Metrics That Matter